llllllllll/c-extension-tutorial/tutorial/source/appendix.rst

    Clear any references owned by this object **while keeping the object in a valid state**.
 Valid state means that the interpreter should not segfault because an object assumes members are non-null and then ``tp_clear`` sets them to :c:data:`NULL`.
-An example of this idea is :c:meth:`list.clear`.
+An example of this idea is :meth:`list.clear`.
 This drops all of the references owned by the list; however, at the end you still have a valid list.
 This function is only called if :c:macro:`Py_TPFLAGS_HAVE_GC` is set.